Fire Tower Road and Portertown Road Widening

 Project U-5870 involves widening Fire Tower Road to Portertown Road and then widening Portertown Road to 10th Street, a distance of 2.2 miles.
 This project is estimated to cost $23.8 million.

-Right of Way Acquisition is expected to begin in late 2018, with construction starting in 2020.
+Right of Way Acquisition is beginning in the Summer of 2019, with construction starting in 2020.

 Click here to view the Sept 22, 2016 Public Meeting Presentation Click here to view design 1 of this project Click here to view design 2 of this project Click here to view design 3 of this project